Experience the Heart of Lake George: The Story of Shepard Park

 Shepard Park Today

-The Open-Air Forum remained until the mid 1950s when it began to deteriorate.
-After it was removed, the park stayed open to the public, and it wasn't until 1990 that the current amphitheatre was constructed thanks to private donations.
+The open-air forum remained until the mid 1950s when it began to deteriorate.
+After it was removed, the park stayed open to the public, and it wasn't until 1990 that a new amphitheater was constructed thanks to private donations.
 Some of the other modern features include the MacDonald Pier at Shepard Park Beach and the Centennial Fountain by the street entrance.

 See what's happening at the park »